wp-plugins/pdf24-post-to-pdf/readme.txt

 === PDF24 Articles To PDF ===
 Contributors: pdf24
 Donate link: http://www.pdf24.org/
-Tags: pdf, create pdf, convert to pdf, article to pdf Requires at least: 1.5.0
+Tags: pdf, create pdf, convert to pdf, articles to pdf Requires at least: 1.5.0
 Tested up to: 2.8
-Stable tag: 2.3.1
+Stable tag: 2.3.2

 A plugin to convert articles to PDF.
 Visitors can make a copy of articles in form of a PDF.
 Contents in created PDF files are linked with your blog.